MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 - Before you can send documents as DOCX, PDF, or XPS attachments, the Word template for the document must be enabled in the Template Configuration Manager window.

-- The email functionality is supported on the 32-bit edition of Microsoft Office2013.

-- The email functionality is supported on the 64-bit edition of Microsoft Office2013 if you are using Exchange 2007 Service Pack 1 or greater with Exchange Web Services and Exchange is your server type in the System Preferences window.

 - Depending on the file format you choose to send your documents in e-mail, your customers and vendors must be using the following components to view their documents.

     | File format | Component |